-6. Practice, practice, practice...
+6. Practice, Practice, Practice...

-The best players I know play two hours a day, every day minimum.
-Now most people don't have the time to do that, but that is why those who do are so good.
-I've heard several teacher say that playing 15 minutes everyday is much better than an hour every other day.
+The best players I know play two hours a day, every day, minimum.
+Most people don't have the time to do that, but that is why those who do are so good.
+I've heard several teachers say that playing 15 minutes every day is much better than an hour every other day.
 If you want to see improvement, practice consistently and put some time into it.

 Thank you for reading, and I wish the best of luck to you in your piano playing!

 I started on classical piano before branching out into pop/rock piano , jazz, pop/rock guitar and jazz, pop/rock electric bass.

 I did get my grade 8 piano and grade 2 theory and generally found it more challenging (with the exception of one small part of the beginning solo in BLOODY WELL RIGHT) then what I am doing right now.

 Christopher Nowak on December 15, 2019:

 How about "lifting" solos from the greats of jazz?
 Example OSCAR PETERSON and even non-playing pianists such as PAUL DESMOND.

 Start with something easy and then gradually go into more difficult solos.